manorrock/azure-examples/appservice/create-deployment-slot/README.md

-# Create a deployment slot
+# Create a Deployment Slot

 ## Prerequisites